 ‘The A&E, King’s College Hospital.’

 ‘I’ll be there in ten,’ I said, hanging up on her and ordering a cab.
 My heart was palpitating and I was struggling to breathe right.
 As the cab sped towards the hospital, Juana’s words spun around in my consciousness.
 Acid.
 Face.
 Acid.
 Face.
 Someone threw acid in his face.
-When the cab pulled up outside Accident and Emergency, I paid the driver and dashed inside.
+The cab pulled up outside Accident and Emergency.
+I got out and dashed inside.

 Although the A&E was crowded with patients and paramedics, I immediately recognized Octavio’s Abuela.
 She had my bredrin’s cream moonstone complexion, Gazania-red lips, hair slick as a raven’s feathers.
 She sat in a corner, praying quietly.
 La anciana clung to her cross necklace, wiped her eyes and muttered to a higher power that had refused to heed her call.